Human Tissue Authority

 The Human Tissue Authority (HTA) is an executive non-departmental public body of the Department of Health and Social Care in the United Kingdom.
 It regulates the removal, storage, use and disposal of human bodies, organs and tissue for a number of scheduled purposes such as research, transplantation, and education and training.

 It was created by the Human Tissue Act 2004 and came into being on 1 April 2005 and its statutory functions began on 1 April 2006.
-The Board was originally chaired by Baroness Hayman followed, in 2006, by Shirley Harrison, from January 2010 to 2018 by Baroness Diana Warwick, from March 2018 to January 2019 by Baroness Nicola Blackwood and since November 2019 by Lynne Berry OBE.

-The HTA's aim is to build on the confidence people have in its regulation by ensuring that human tissue and organs are used safely and ethically, and with proper consent.
+The HTA's aim is to build on the trust people have in the sector by ensuring that human tissue and organs are used safely and ethically, and with proper consent.

 It also acts as the UK competent authority under the EU Tissue and Cells Directives and the EU Organ Donation Directive.

-The Human Tissue Act
+The remit of the HTA is set out in section 14 of the Human Tissue Act 2004.
+It issues a series of Codes of Practice and Standards for people working with human tissue and cells.
+And it issues licences and inspects organisations that remove, store and use human tissue to uphold those Standards.